 At the end of the day doing it yourself is the best way to get out of debt.
 You will learn so much about yourself and smart money management.
 I encourage you to try this plan first.

 Solution #2: Do It Yourself, With Some Help

-Let’s say you want to pay off your debt yourself, but you need a little hand holding along the way.
+Let’s say you want to pay off your debt yourself, but you need a little help getting out of debt.
 What are your options here?
 The best one I have found is an app called Pay Off Debt.